alexdglover/alexdglover.github.io/_posts/2012-11-10-deleting-files-based-on-system-timestamp.md

 tags:
 - helpful
 - unix
+- linux
-- unix command line
+- command line
+- cli
+- bash
-- unix find
+- find

 ---
 <p>Recently ran into an issue at work where a single database was creating A LOT of trace files.
 54 gigabytes of trace files to be specific.
 Well, this was a problem because the system disk was only 56GB, preventing me from building new databases.
 No problem, its a dev environment, I'll just delete the trace files that are older than 3 days.
 Except that the trace file naming convention wasn't consistent, so there was no way for me to delete the oldest files based only on file name.</p>